logicalorigin/sequel-investments/replit.md

-# Secured Asset Funding - Real Estate Investment Lending Platform
+# Sequel Investments - Real Estate Investment Lending Platform

 ## Overview

-Secured Asset Funding (SAF) is a professional marketing and lead generation website for an investor-focused real estate lender specializing in DSCR Loans, Fix & Flip Loans, and New Construction financing.
+Sequel Investments is a professional marketing and lead generation website for an investor-focused real estate lender specializing in DSCR Loans, Fix & Flip Loans, and New Construction financing.
 The platform provides educational content, interactive calculators, a multi-step quote application, and lead capture forms to connect borrowers with loan specialists.
-The design is inspired by leading fintech lenders, featuring modern aesthetics, trust indicators, and conversion-focused layouts.
+The platform is designed for white-label use by mortgage brokers, featuring a dark theme with gold/amber accents, modern aesthetics, trust indicators, and conversion-focused layouts.

+**Primary Contact:**
+- Phone: 302.388.8860
+- Email: josh@fundwithsequel.com
+- Address: 800 5th Avenue, Suite 4100, Miami Beach, FL 33139

 ## User Preferences